kanidm/kanidm/book/src/developers/designs/2025-07-entra-id.md

 what Microsoft do to the letter.
 This could lead to security issues (as above), but also Microsoft can change the specification and server side behaviour at anytime.
 We would be playing "forever catch up", with no input to the development of Entra ID and it's opensource needs.

+A suggestion is that we can extend the protocols with more secure techniques for our own use cases in future, but we would still need to support the "minimum" viable that Windows does to maintain interop.

 ### User Experience